-Below, I share some practical insights into how we build our business case for Veye Chest.
+Below, I share some practical insights into how we build our business case for Veye Lung Nodules.
 Of course, the benefits we present are weighed against the costs of the solution.

-Based on user testimonials (clinical studies pending), we can estimate the time saved using Veye Chest as a second or concurrent reader.
+Based on user testimonials (clinical studies pending), we can estimate the time saved using Veye Lung Nodules as a second or concurrent reader.
 Our estimates are across:

 - Chest CTs scenarios: without lung nodules, with lung nodules, and with lung nodules and prior studies.
 The time saving is highest with the latter.

-- The four clinical features of Veye Chest: detection, classification, quantification, and growth assessment.
+- The four clinical features of Veye Lung Nodules: detection, classification, quantification, and growth assessment.

 To build a case for efficiency gain, we begin our analysis at study level and work our way up to the hospital level.
 We focus on the hospital-specific figures, with figures such as: